Data types

 Can we use

-operator to compare two floating point numbers?if (f1 == f2) //bad if (fabs(f1 - f2) < numeric_limits<float>::epsilon()) // good
+==operator to compare two floating point numbers?if (f1 == f2) //bad if (fabs(f1 - f2) < numeric_limits<float>::epsilon()) // goodnumeric_limits<float>::epsilon()is the machine epsilon forfloat.You can change

-to get the machine epsilon fordouble
+floattodoubleto get the machine epsilon fordouble.

 static_cast

-is a cast operator that converts a value from one type to another type.
+static_cast is a cast operator that converts a value from one type to another type.

-double d = static_cast<double>(f1) + 10;
+double d = static_cast<double>(f1) + 10;- when use

 Literal